datacarpentry/image-processing/_episodes/07-thresholding.md

 used to apply it as before.

-Here is a Python program illustrating how to perform thresholding with Otsu's method using the `skiamge.filters.threshold_otsu` function.
+Here is a Python program illustrating how to perform thresholding with Otsu's method using the `skimage.filters.threshold_otsu` function.
 We start by reading and displaying the target image.

 ~~~